taiwangoldcard/website/content/_index.md

 * All the answers about the Gold Card
 * How long does the process take?
 * What documents do I need to provide?
-* Do I qualify for the Gold card?
+* Do I qualify for the Gold Card?

 {{< button "application-faq/" "Access the FAQ" >}}